feslima/metacontrol/docsrc/source/gui/reduced_space_tab.rst

   to generate the gradients with respect to the plant measurements, to the disturbances, and the hessians, with robustness, as proved by (:cite:`alves2018`).

-* Addtionally, you will inform *Metacontrol* which constraints are active, and what are the remaining degrees of freedom that are going to be used at the Reduced Space problem sampling, at the "Variable activity" *panel*.
+* Additionally, you will inform *Metacontrol* which constraints are active, and what are the remaining degrees of freedom that are going to be used at the Reduced Space problem sampling, at the "Variable activity" *panel*.

 * Inform the bounds of the Manipulated variables and disturbances around the optimal point.